sudarshan-reddy/blockchainPresentation/PITCHME.md

 +++

-Validation
+Why double spend when you can triple spend?

++++

-- Alice tries to pay Charlie Rs.
-75 now. |
+- Alice tries to pay Charlie 75 Units now. |
 - How does everyone know Alice doesn't have the money? |
 - Bob and Charlie race to validate to see if this is a valid transaction.
 If it is, the fastest add it to the chain. |
 - But whats to stop anyone say Bob, from passing a false validation? |
 - The other nodes will know the transaction that was published and will instantly reject this. |
+- This is called Quorum consensus.
+Whatever the majority of the nodes deem valid is valid. |

 +++

-Proof-of-work
+Elizabeth creates 6 nodes in her name and starts churning out false transactions

++++
+ - The downside of quorum consensus : 51 % problem |
+ - What if every validation/entry comes with a cost? |
+ - Computational power and time would act as a powerful deterrent |
+ - But why would anyone want to validate expending power? |
-- ABCD
+ - Pay them |

 ---